OUR FLIGHT INSTRUCTORS

 Julian Alarcon is the founder of Simtech Aviation and an instructor.
 He has experience flying many different types of aircraft, from gliders to charter pilots.
 While flying in active-duty service, he simultaneously completed all of his instructor ratings, and less than two years later, he added the Gold Seal endorsement to his instructor certificate.

-Passionate about teaching aviation, he decided to a Masters of Science degree in Project Management from Embry-Riddle Aeronautical University.
-Julian is currently First Officer for United Airlines and an FAA Gold Seal Certified Flight Instructor with more than 1,000 hours of instruction in general aviation flying, plus years of teaching in aviation simulators.
+Passionate about teaching aviation, he decided to pursue a Masters of Science degree in Project Management from Embry-Riddle Aeronautical University.
+Julian is currently First Officer for Major US Airline and an FAA Gold Seal Certified Flight Instructor with more than 1,000 hours of instruction in general aviation flying, plus years of teaching in aviation simulators.

 (ATP, CFII, MEI)